DCFApixels/DragonECS/README.md

 ```

 * ### As source code
-The framework source code can also be copied directly into the project.
+The framework sources can be copied directly into the project.

 # Extensions
 * Integrations: